• Skip to primary navigation

 However, when I make steamed asparagus, microwave asparagus, or roasted asparagus to go with this dish, I make hollandaise sauce to drizzle on both.

-You can keep the leftovers in the fridge, in an airtight container, for up to three days.
-I don't like reheating them - they end up too dry.
-So I flake them and use them cold as a salad topping the next day:
+You can keep the leftovers in an airtight container in the fridge for up to three days.
+I don't like reheating them - they become dry and fishy - so I flake them and use them cold as a salad topping the next day, as shown in the photo below.
+If you prefer to reheat the leftovers, do so very gently.
+Cover the fish and reheat it in the microwave at 50% power, turning often, until heated through.

 Using up leftover baked salmon in a salad.
 The salad contains lettuce and tomatoes and served on a white plate.